-Sales Tax Revenues -Sales tax revenues have increased approximately \$347,489.
+Sales Tax Revenues -Sales tax revenues have increased approximately \$805,669.
 The City Council of Andalusia voted to increase the sales tax rate by 1 percent with 1⁄2 percent earmarked for the Andalusia City Schools beginning July 1, 2013.
-For the period from July 1, 2013 through September 30, 2013, the City had collected \$267,719 on behalf of the Andalusia City Schools.
+For the period from October 1, 2013 through September 30, 2014, the City had collected \$1,067,649 on behalf of the Andalusia City Schools.

-Student Enrollment - The latest student enrollment figure as of the forty-day report in the 2013-2014 school year of 1,751 indicates there will be an actual decrease in enrollment of approximately 5 students for the 2014 fiscal year.
-This loss will result in a decrease of .5 earned teacher units.
+Student Enrollment - The latest student enrollment figure as of the forty-day report in the 2014-2015 school year of 1,713 indicates there will be an actual decrease in enrollment of approximately 39 students for the 2016 fiscal year.
+This loss will result in a decrease of 1.5 earned teacher units.

 Medical and Retirement Costs - Employee health insurance is provided through the Public Education Employees' Health Insurance Program (PEEHIP).
 PEEHIP employer costs remained at \$714 per employee per month for fiscal year 2014.
-The employer contribution rate to the Teachers Retirement System (TRS) increased from 10.08 percent for fiscal year 2013 to 11.71 percent for fiscal year 2014 for an increased cost of approximately \$128,000.
+The employer contribution rate to the Teachers Retirement System (TRS) at 11.71 percent for fiscal year 2014.
 The Board must use local funds to pay the salary-related benefit costs not paid by state and federal funds.

-School Closing/Construction - The Board approved the closing of the Andalusia Middle School upon the construction of a sixth grade wing at the Andalusia Elementary School and a seventh and eighth grade wing at the Andalusia High School.
+School Construction - The Board approved the closing of the Andalusia Middle School upon the construction of a sixth grade wing at the Andalusia Elementary School and a seventh and eighth grade wing at the Andalusia High School.
 Construction costs are to be funded by bonds issued by the City of Andalusia.
+The sixth grade wing of Andalusia Elementary School was completed before the beginning of the fiscal year 2014 school year.
+The estimated completion date of the seventh and eighth grade wing at the Andalusia High School is October 2014.